zhangtj1996/lookahead-sgd-adam-rmsprop-/README.md

 - Python 3.7

 ## Usage
-For practitioners want to use lookahead in Neural Networks, please click on `MNIST_MLP.ipynb`
+For practitioners want to use lookahead in Neural Networks, please click on `MNIST_MLP.ipynb`, `residential_linear_regression.ipynb`.

-For students want to learn how to implement SGD, Adam, Rmsprop with Numpy for logistic regression and linear regression, please refer to `logistic_regression.ipynb`, `residential_linear_regression.ipynb`
+For students want to learn how to implement SGD, Adam, Rmsprop with Numpy for logistic regression, please refer to `logistic_regression.ipynb`.
+For linear regression, you may change the loss function and computation of gradient by yourself.

 ## Note
 For logistic regression experment, the code for optimizers is not encapsulated, written according to the pseudo code provide in the reference below.

 For the other experiments, I used the Mxnet framework, thanks to the implement in the repo https://github.com/wkcn/LookaheadOptimizer-mx.
-I modified the code optimizer.py according to the closed issue and fixed the bug.
+I modified the code `optimizer.py` according to the closed issue and fixed the bug.

 ## Reference